 IP streaming

-Some choices like the codec (H.264, H.265, MJPEG), transport/streaming protocol (RTSP, RTMP, SRT, NDI, Multicast..) and especially the network infrastructure will definitely help to improve overall performances, but also some camera settings such as the full RTP packet size (limiting the amount of packages needed for each frame) and the amount of time between I-frames (by limiting it) can slightly help.
+Some choices like the codec (H.264, H.265, MJPEG), transport/streaming protocol (RTSP, RTMP, SRT, NDI, Multicast..) and especially the network infrastructure will definitely help to improve overall performance, but also some camera settings such as the full RTP packet size (limiting the amount of packages needed for each frame) and the amount of time between I-frames (by limiting it) can slightly help.

 Avonic cameras

-Our CM70-IP, CM71-IP and CM73-IP cameras can get as low as 50 - 70ms (3-4 frames) on HDMI/SDI and 80-100ms (5-7 frames) on IP outputs.
-Supporting low latency IP Streaming (with a bitrate up to 40Mbit!) can be perfect for instance for large conferencing applications (with our partners like Bosch, Arbor media,...).
-These cameras can also support SRT (Secure Reliable Transport) with better latency than RTMP (SRT latency buffer can be configured from 200ms to 8000ms depending on network conditions and distance, to allow for packet retransmission).
+Avonic cameras can also support SRT (Secure Reliable Transport) with better latency than RTMP (SRT latency buffer can be configured from 200ms to 8000ms depending on network conditions and distance, to allow for packet retransmission).
 An even more efficient option would be NDI that optimises latency between the camera and third party devices such as videomixers..

 But it is not always all about latency, for instance in applications like lecture capture latency is not an issue but the storage optimization should be met!
 To be continued...